The triangle wave versus the cosine: How classical systems can optimally approximate EPR-B correlations: The problem, in a picture

-The accompanying text claims that the triangle wave is the prediction of local realism, the beautiful (negative) cosine curve is the prediction of quantum mechanics.
-However, the triangle wave is just one of many \emph{possible} correlation functions allowed by local realism, but by no means the only one.
-In some sense it might be the best \dots\ but in what sense?
-I am unaware of a decent mathematical answer to this question.
-The following notes make an attempt to describe concisely, all that local realism allows, when some key features of the curve are insisted on.
+Just about every introduction to Bell's (1964) theorem \cite{bell}, stating the incompatibility of quantum mechanics with classical physics, contains the picture shown in Figure \ref{figure1}.
+The accompanying text claims that the triangle wave (red) is the prediction of local realism, the negative cosine curve (blue) is the prediction of quantum mechanics.
+The correlations pictured here are known as the singlet correlations, or, after the famous papers Einstein, Podolsky and Rosen (1935) \cite{epr} and Bohm \& Aharanov (1957) \cite{ba}, EPR-B correlations.
+However, the triangle wave is just one of many \emph{possible} correlation functions allowed by local realism.
+(Similarly, quantum mechanics also allows many more correlations).
+It is often claimed that quantum correlations are more extreme than classical, but this seems to imply that the ``triangle wave'' exhibits the most extreme correlations possible in classical physics.
+Is that true?
+It what sense might it be true?
+I am unaware of a clean mathematical answer to this question.
+The following notes make some attempt to describe concisely all that local realism allows when some key features of the curve are insisted on.
+We will obtain some answers, some of them new, but also expose many open problems.